StefFrustagli/narcissism-sources/README.md

 At the same time, purple seems associated with healing, and healing from narcissistic abuse is the ultimate hope for my ideal users and the reason why I'm building this site.

-In the original plan for the homepage, some squares would serve as topics to click on.
+In my original plan for the homepage, some squares would serve as topics to click on.
 For simplicity, I have stuck with that, but I plan to add illustrations in the future to replace the purple squares - this is why the squares are added as images.

 ### Fonts
 Fonts used are Roboto and Lato.
 They were imported using Google fonts.